 Day 1, Part 3: Lake Brienz

-Take the train back on down, head into Interlaken, and cap off your day with a ferry ride across Lake Brienz (free with a Swiss Rail Pass!)
+Take the train back on down, head into Interlaken, and cap off your day with a boat ride across Lake Brienz.
 Really, I wanted to check out if the lake was as gorgeous up close as it was from the top of the mountain.
 Spoiler alert: it may have been even prettier!
 Crossing the lake, we passed a castle (I was as surprised as you are!), many adorable ferry stations, and I finally arrived in Brienz with plenty of time to explore…or so I thought.

 Day 2, Part 1: Bern

 It was a really good thing I soaked in all of the Swiss sunshine day 1, because day 2 it poured…for nearly the entire day.
 This dashed my hopes for frolicking outside in the beautiful Swiss sunshine.
 However, I did get to explore Bern, a fabulous little city that has covered sidewalks.
 Catch an early train to Bern so you have plenty of time to wander through the city.
 A couple options here: take yourself on your own Audio Tour of the city or even better, try a Food Tour through Bern!